finiks6/ai_study_app/README.md

 Users can also fetch their account details via `GET /me` and manage saved summaries with `DELETE /api/summaries/:id`.

+The interface now includes a simple ad banner and in-browser login and sign-up forms, making the demo closer to a free, ad-supported study tool.

 ## Setup

 1. Install dependencies: